Skip to main content

 bool | string | int | int64 | uint | uint64 | float32 | float64

-Integer primary key types (int, int64, uint, uint64) are automatically treated as auto-increment — they are excluded from INSERT statements and their value is set from LastInsertId() after creation.
+Integer primary key types (int, int64, uint, uint64) are automatically treated as auto-increment by default — they are excluded from INSERT statements and their value is set from LastInsertId() after creation.
+If you disable auto updates for Create(), sqlr instead inserts the primary key value already present on the entity.

 Relationships

-Relationships can be declared in two ways: via auto-detection of untagged public fields (convention over configuration) or via explicit db struct tags (full control over every name).
+Relationships can be declared in two ways: via auto-detection of eligible untagged public fields (convention over configuration) or via explicit sqlr struct tags (full control over every name).
+Relationship fields may optionally also use db:"-", but db:"-" is not required when relationship metadata is already present in sqlr.

 HasOne

 The foreign key lives on the related table and the field type is a single struct.
-HasOne cannot be auto-detected — a non-slice struct field with no db tag is always treated as BelongsTo instead.
+HasOne cannot be auto-detected — untagged non-slice struct fields can only auto-detect as BelongsTo, never HasOne.
 An explicit foreignKey: tag is always required.

 Explicit Tag